 The C-OSS promotes the PaPs by presenting them to existing and potential applicants.

-Corridor Amber offers:
+RFC Amber offers:

-PaPs with fixed times on the sections on Hungarian and Slovenian borders and on Slovakian - Hungarian border and PaPs with flexible times on sections inside the territories of Slovenia, Hungary, Slovakia and Poland.
+PaPs with fixed times on the sections on Hungarian and Slovenian border and PaPs with flexible times on sections inside the territories of Slovenia, Hungary, Slovakia and Poland.